MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 1. Select the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Catalogs**, and select the related link.
 2. Select **Get Catalogs**.

 You can only access catalogs linked to B2B companies.
 For more information, see [B2B Companies](synchronize-customers.md#b2b-companies).
-Note that catalogues don't contain products.
+Note that catalogs don't contain products.
 You manage catalog content in Shopify Admin.

 #### Sync prices for B2B Catalog

 1. Select the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Catalogs**, and select the related link.
 2. Select entry for which  you want to define and export prices.
-3. Use available settings to configure how prices will be defined.
+3. Use available settings to configure how you define prices.
 The settings are similar to ones used for synchronization of **Price** and **Compare at Price** fields in the Shopify Product (Shopify Variant).
 4. Enable the **Sync Prices** toggle.
 5. Choose **Sync Prices** and wait until synchronization of prices is completed.